aaronkyle/social-development/terms/cultural-heritage.md

 Typologies of Cultural Heritage Resources

 *   Tangible Cultural Heritage
-    -   artefact - significance to be interpreted in context the of regional archaeology and to be determined via a Cultural Heritage Asseessment [ref: GN 8 Annex A para.
+    -   artefact - significance to be interpreted in the context of regional archaeology and to be determined via a Cultural Heritage Assessment [ref: GN 8 Annex A para.
 E (p.
 168)]
-    -   archaeological site (significance to be interpreted in the context of regional and global archaeology and to be determined via Cultural Heritage Asseessment) [ref: GN 8 Annex A para.
+    -   archaeological site (significance to be interpreted in the context of regional and global archaeology and to be determined via Cultural Heritage Assessment) [ref: GN 8 Annex A para.
 A (p.
 167)]

 *   Historic or Cultural Landscapes
     -   cultural landscape [incl. culturally important natural features and sacred sites] (significance in context of community perception; to be determined via CHA) [ref: GN 8 Annex A para.
 D (p.
 167)]